aws-samples/shopfloor-connectivity/docs/targets/aws-kinesis-firehose.md

 [SFC Configuration](../core/sfc-configuration.md) > [Targets](../core/sfc-configuration.md#targets) >  [Target](../core/target-configuration.md)

+The Amazon [Kinesis Firehose](https://aws.amazon.com/firehose/) Target adapter for Shop Floor Connectivity facilitates data streaming from industrial devices to Amazon Kinesis Data Firehose.
+This adapter collects and transmits data to Kinesis Firehose delivery streams.
+The adapter supports batching and template-based transformations.

 ## AwsKinesisFirehoseTargetConfiguration

 AwsKinesisFirehoseTargetConfiguration extends the type [TargetConfiguration](../core/target-configuration.md) with specific configuration data for sending to a delivery stream for the AWS Kinesis Firehose service.
-The Targets configuration element can contain entries of this type, the TargetType of these entries must be set to **"AWS-FIREHOSE"**
+The [Targets](../core/sfc-configuration.md#targets) configuration element can contain entries of this type, the TargetType of these entries must be set to **"AWS-FIREHOSE"**

 Requires IAM permission `firehose:PutRecordBatch` for the delivery stream the data is sent to.